chinchalinchin/ontology/docs/ASSETS.md

 ### Container

-The item in a _Container_ is delivered statically through the _Chest_'s content.
+The item in a _Container_ is delivered statically through the _Container_'s `content`.

 ### Mass

+A _Mass_ gets to the heart of why _Plate_\s are fuzzy concepts, in the sense they blur the line between definitions of configuration and state.
+A _Mass_ is a plate that, when a sprite collides with it, will move in the direction of the collision.

+Obviously, in order to do this, a _Mass_ must alter its position based on the _Sprite_ interaction.
+Position is state level information, thus a _Mass_ is inherently tied to the game state.
+This does not, however, mean _Mass_\es have a dynamic state.
+See the **Notes** as the end of the section for more discussion on this "fuzziness".

+A _Mass_'s weight is statically delivered through its `content`.

 ### Pressure

-_Pressure_\s, while capable of existing independently, are not very interesting without _Gates_. _Pressure_\s are "switches" that activate a _Gate_.
-A _Gate_ is essentially a locked door that is opened when the _Pressure_ is activated.
+_Pressure_\s, while capable of existing independently, are not very interesting without _Gate_\s. _Pressure_\s are "switches" that activate a _Gate_.
+See next section for more information on _Gate_\s

 The _Pressure_'s connection to a _Gate_ when activated is statically delivered through the _Pressure_'s `content`.

 See [Configuration](./CONFIGURATION.md#plates) for more information on _Plates_ and their `content`

 ### Gate

+A _Gate_ is most easily understood as a locked door that is opened when its accompanying _Pressure_ is activated, although the notion of a "door" simply means a connection between different world layers in game.

 A _Gate_'s connection to a _Pressure_ is statically delivered through the _Gate_'s `content`.